oinam/oinam-jekyll/index.md

 ---
 ## Contributing

-You can contribute by filing [Bugs and Issues](https://github.com/oinam/oinam-jekyll/issues).
+You are welcome to contribute to the theme by sending in Pull Request with changes, edits, and fixes.
+Or, contribute by filing [Bugs and Issues](https://github.com/oinam/oinam-jekyll/issues).

 There is a `server` that runs a local development server for development;